 Students will explore the role of the athletic trainer and coaches in the prevention, recognition, and treatment of injuries to athletes.
 The course will emphasize the immediate care of serious and life threatening injuries and illnesses and recognition, immediate treatment, secondary treatment, and rehabilitation of common athletic injuries.
 Students will learn various basic techniques of taping, wrapping, bracing, and pad construction, and the use of selected basic treatment modalities.
 This course will give students a comprehensive foundation and introduction into the basics of athletic training, principles of first aid, safety, and CPR.
-Prerequisite: ESS 3343/3341.
+(Fall) Prerequisite: ESS 3343/3341 or instructors consent - see Sports Medicine Prerequisite above.